-The fund generally pays dividends from any net investment income in December.
+The fund generally pays dividends from any net investment income quarterly during March, June, September and December.

 The fund may also pay dividends and capital gain distributions at other times if necessary for the fund to avoid U.S. federal income or excise tax.
 If you invest in the fund shortly before a dividend or other distribution, generally you will pay a higher price per share and, unless you are exempt from tax, you will pay taxes on the amount of the distribution whether you reinvest the distribution in additional shares or receive it as cash.